-A token (patients may refer to this as a ‘paper copy’) must be printed for all Phase 4 prescriptions, even if you are prescribing remotely.
+A token (patients may refer to this as a ‘paper copy’) should be printed for all Phase 4 prescriptions, even if you are prescribing remotely.

 Tokens contain the same information as an FP10 such as the medications prescribed, quantity, dosage and instructions.
 However, as this is not the legal prescription, you do not need to sign this by hand.

-Without a Phase 4 token, patients won’t be able to get their medication as the barcode needs to be scanned by the dispenser, such as a community pharmacy or DAC, to retrieve the prescription from the NHS Spine.
+The token is used by the dispenser, such as a community pharmacy or DAC, to scan the barcode to retrieve the prescription from the NHS Spine.

 Acute and repeat prescriptions

 Acute prescriptions and repeats, where each is issued separately (not repeat dispensing) for patients without a nomination, require the patient be given a token each time a prescription is issued.